Lectin-free diet: Overview

 The lectin-free diet forbids all foods that are high in lectins including legumes (beans, chickpeas, lentils, peas), grains, fruit, nightshade vegetables (tomatoes and potatoes), nuts, seeds and many others.
 The first writer to advocate a lectin-free diet was Peter J. D'Adamo, a naturopathic physician best known for promoting the blood type diet.
 D'Adamo has argued that lectins may damage people's blood type by interfering with digestion, food metabolism, hormones and insulin production so should be avoided.

 The lectin-free diet has been popularized by cardiologist and former professor of surgery and pediatrics Steven Gundry, who wrote the book called The Plant Paradox.
 Gundry claims he has discovered that lectins cause most human diseases, and erroneously claims that his diet will prevent and cure them.
 His book argues that eating tomatoes incites "a kind of chemical warfare in our bodies, causing inflammatory reactions that can lead to weight gain and serious health conditions."
 When questioned about the high consumption of beans and grains amongst long-lived people in the blue zones, Gundry says that such lectin foods are countered by their large intake of olive oil polyphenols, fish and red wine.
 Gundry has stated that his lectin-free diet consists of a "cornucopia of vegetables, like kale, spinach, broccoli and sprouts, avocados, limited amounts of high-quality protein sources, and some dairy products and olive oil."
-He says that "arthritis, most coronary artery disease, acne, eczema, and the autoimmune diseases are all caused or worsened by lectins."
+He likewise states that "arthritis, most coronary artery disease, acne, eczema, and the autoimmune diseases are all caused or worsened by lectins."

-Gundry has a conflict of interest, because he sells supplements that purportedly protect against effects of lectins.
-In one infomercial that lasted almost an hour, he pronounced that supplies are running low, and told viewers to act immediately and order as much as they could store.
+Gundry sells a "lectin shield" supplement which claims to "neutralize the effects of lectins" for $79.99 and as a consequence, has a conflict of interest towards promoting his fad diet.
+In one infomercial that lasted almost an hour, he announced that supplies of his supplements were running low, and told viewers to act immediately and order as many as they could store.
 The necessity of supplements is similarly the crucial argument of his book, in which he writes "getting all of the nutrients you need simply cannot be done without supplements."
-Gundry sells a "lectin shield" that is "designed to neutralize the effects of lectins" for $79.99.